Indispensable Office 2016 Commands

 Undo: Don’t despair if you give a command and then realize that you shouldn’t have done that.
-You can undo your mistake by clicking the Undo button (or pressing Ctrl+Z).
+You can undo your mistake by clicking the Undo button on the Quick Access toolbar (or pressing Ctrl+Z).
 The Undo command reverses your last action, whatever it happened to be.
 Keep clicking Undo to reverse several actions.
 You can also open the Undo drop-down list and undo many commands.

-Repeat: Click the Repeat button (or press F4 or Ctrl+Y) to repeat your latest action, whatever it was, and spare yourself from having to do it a second time.
+Repeat: Click the Repeat button (or press F4 or Ctrl+Y) on the Quick Access toolbar to repeat your latest action, whatever it was, and spare yourself from having to do it a second time.
 You can move to another place in your file before giving the command.

 Recent files list: Find out whether the file you want to open is on the Recent list, and if it’s there, click to open it without having to rummage through Open dialog boxes.
 On the File tab, click Open and look for the Recent list in the Open window.